rustygeldmacher/marmalade/README.md

     456     # Second line to read
     789     # Third line to read
     9 8     # Start of test case 2

-When beginning a puzzle, wouldn't it be nice to focus on what you need to do to solve it rather than messing with read in the file in the right increments, debugging it, and making sure its doing what you expect?
+When beginning a puzzle, wouldn't it be nice to focus on what you need to do to solve it rather than messing with reading the file in the right increments, debugging it, and making sure it's doing what you expect?
 This is where Marmalade comes in.
 It gives you tools to use in order to quickly get down to the work of solving the actual problem.
 After all, time is of the essence!

 ## Installation